OrangeTux/minimal-docker-python-setup/README.md

 # Minimal Docker Python setup
 A demo of a minimal Nginx-uWSGI-Flask stack using Docker.
+Checkout the size:

+![Image showing size of both containers.][docker_images]

 ## Quickstart
 Create an image from the tarred filesystem: